akshay2sumit/ai-driven-multitenant-cms/docs/user-guide/overview.md

 # User Guide: Overview

-*Last Updated: 2025-12-27*
+*Last Updated: 2025-12-29*
 *Governance Version: 1.3.3 LTS*
-*Phase: 9 - Public Runtime Boundary*
+*Phase: 11 - Documentation Audit (Completed)*

 ## Welcome to AI-Driven Multi-Tenant CMS
 This is the user guide for the CMS administration interface.
 The current implementation provides basic content management capabilities with strict tenant isolation.

-## Current Features (Phase 9)
+## Current Features (Phase 11)
 - **Pages Management**: Basic create, read, update, delete operations
 - **Multi-Tenant Support**: Isolated content per tenant
 - **Simple Interface**: Focused on core functionality
-- **Public Runtime**: Basic boundary established (404-by-design)
+- **Public Runtime**: Boundary established (404-by-design, fail-closed)

 ## Important Notice: Public Site Status
-- The public website is **not yet available**
+- The public website is **not implemented**
 - Public URLs (starting with `/p/`) return 404 by design
-- This is expected behavior and not a configuration error
+- This is the intended fail-closed security measure
-- Public content delivery will be implemented in a future release
+- No timeline exists for public content delivery

 ## Current Limitations
 - No user authentication
 - No media management
-- No publishing workflow
+- No publishing workflow exists
-- No public content rendering (404 by design)
+- No public content rendering exists (404 by design)
+- No content delivery system implemented

 ## Accessing the Admin Interface